V-Sehra/GAT_for_nk_cells/README.md

 # Graph Attention Convolutional Neural network (GAT) applied on the NK cell data set

 This repository shows my implementation of a GAT applied to the well-discussed NK cell data set.
 Details regarding the dataset and the Download link can be found [here](https://zenodo.org/record/6780417).
+The dataset consists of 20 .fcs files each containing a single cell flow cytometry measurement and a discreet label of responder, non-responder.
+Typically for a flow cytometry measurement a very large number of data points are measured ~ $10^4$ data samples, but only on a small sample number.

 The general setup is the following:

-there consists 13 Patients from which single cell flow cytometry data were measured.
-Thus a very large per-patient data set (~10**3 data samples.
+The entire dataset $M$ consists of 20 .fsc files.
+A single file $f_i$ contains ~ $10^4$ cells with a cell $c_j$ being described by 37 proteomics markers.
+Thus:

+$M = \bigcup_{i} f_i = \bigcup_{i,j} c_{i,j}$

+To craft a reliable data set size

  To craft this into a (geometric) deep learning-compatible training data set from each patient n_cells are used to craft a single data sample.
 The total number of cells per patient strongly varies.
 To ensure that the train and test data sets are still balanced per patient a fixed number of sub-samples (s_sub) is taken from each patient.
 This approach can lead to individual cells being in multiple train/test samples.

 To further create a graph structure on the samples a KNN graph is applied on each sample individually with the edge feature being either the inverse of the Euclidian distance or the cosine similarity.